How the President of the United States is Elected

 About the author: He has been recognized for his teaching through numerous teaching awards and has published three books, including his most recent book titled Presidential Electors and the Electoral College.
 He has appeared on C-SPAN, MSNBC, and NPR and contributed to CNN.com, the Philadelphia Inquirer, the Cleveland Plain Dealer, the Toledo Blade, and the Huffington Post.

 The term of a president is four years and they are limited to two terms of office.
 Presidential contests attract a great deal of media attention and large sums of money are spent campaigning during the course of the election.
-In 2012, approximately $7 billion was spent on the election.

 The United States has a presidential system with two main political parties—Democrats and Republicans.
 Generally, Democrats are more liberal while Republicans are more conservative.